sensu/sensu-docs/content/sensu-go/5.16/guides/monitor-server-resources.md

 --runtime-assets sensu-plugins-cpu-checks,sensu-ruby-runtime
 {{< /highlight >}}

-### Configuring the subscription
+### Configure the subscription

-To run the check, we'll need a Sensu agent with the subscription `system`.
+To run the check, you'll need a Sensu agent with the subscription `system`.
-After [installing an agent][install], open `/etc/sensu/agent.yml`
-and add the `system` subscription so the subscription configuration looks like:
+After you [install an agent][4], open `/etc/sensu/agent.yml` and add the `system` subscription so the subscription configuration looks like this:

 {{< highlight yml >}}
 subscriptions:
   - system
 {{< /highlight >}}

-Then restart the agent.
+Then, restart the agent:

 {{< highlight shell >}}
 sudo service sensu-agent restart
 {{< /highlight >}}

-### Validating the check
+### Validate the check

-We can use sensuctl to see that Sensu is monitoring CPU usage using the `check-cpu`, returning an OK status (`0`).
+Use sensuctl to confirm that Sensu is monitoring CPU usage using the `check-cpu`, returning an OK status (`0`).
-It might take a few moments, once the check is created, for the check to be scheduled on the entity and the event returned to Sensu backend.
+It might take a few moments after you create the check for the check to be scheduled on the entity and the event to return to Sensu backend.

 {{< highlight shell >}}
 sensuctl event list